Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 ![Select a fixed booking batch](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/EditFixedBookingBatch.png "[Select a fixed booking batch]")

-1. Click the *Fixed booking batch* drop-down list and select the fixed booking batch where the fixed booking must be created.
+1. Click the *Fixed posting batch* drop-down list and select the fixed posting batch to which you want to add a fixed posting.
 The fixed booking window opens automatically.
 If it does not, click the [EDIT] button.

   ![Create a fixed booking](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/CreateFixedBooking.png "[Create a fixed booking]")